Ymar

+Ymar of Reculver (died c.
+830) is an Anglo-Saxon saint.

 Background

 A Benedictine monk of Reculver, Ymar was killed by Danish warriors.
 His name may be the source of the toponym Margate.
 A legend states that he had a dying wish to be buried in St Johns parish church in Margate.
 Sometime before 1407 the body of St Ymar was brought from Reculver, where he had been a monk, and buried in St John the Baptist's church, Margate.
 Tradition insists that an old stone coffin lid at that church is his.